 Manchester United 1993-95 Black and Gold Away Kit

 You might remember this kit as the one Eric Cantona wore when he kicked a Crystal Palace fan in the stands after an ejection.
-Other than that freak accident, the jersey is a to illustrate with toughness, with the yellow lettering of the Umbro logo, Sharp advertiser, and crest popping off the black jersey.
+Other than that freak accident, the jersey is a to illustrate fashion with toughness, with the yellow lettering of the Umbro logo, Sharp advertiser, and crest popping off the black jersey.
 So well done, and course extra snazzy if you wore the collar popped like Cantona.

 11 Best Club Kits from the 1990s